tobiasbueschel/virtual-reality-tour/README.md

 #### VR Travel :round_pushpin:
 *Ever dreamed about driving down Route 66 or do you just need to drive somewhere and want to familiarize yourself with the route?
-VR Travel lets you choose where you want to go.*
+VR Travel lets you choose where you want to go*

 ![screenshot](https://github.com/staticshowdown/ss16-nibbl/blob/master/app/img/travel.png)